FishlandicFishy/lexicring/dict/fanum-tax.md

 "Last Rizzmas, I gave you my gyatt, but the very next day, it got Fanum taxed."

-"That is a one-cent Fanum tax deduction, sir." (= "I am robbing you of 1 cent.")
+"That is a one-cent Fanum Tax deduction, sir." (= "I am robbing you of 1 cent.")

 See also: